yadol-cybersec/cybersecurity-lab/README.md

 # OSI Model & Networking Fundamentals

 ## Overview
-This repository documents my conceptual and practical understanding of the **OSI (Open Systems Interconnection) 7-Layer Model**, protocols, port numbers, and network devices as part of my Cybersecurity study path.
+This r documents my conceptual and practical understanding of the **OSI (Open Systems Interconnection) 7-Layer Model**, protocols, port numbers, and network devices as part of my Cybersecurity study path.

 ---